flatpak/flatpak-docs/docs/getting-setup.rst

 Getting setup to build Flatpaks is quick and easy.
 First, it is necessary to have the ``flatpak`` and ``flatpak-builder`` packages installed on your system.
 These are available for most distributions, and the Flatpak website provides `details on how to get them <http://flatpak.org/getting.html>`_.

-Once flatpak has been installed, it is necessary to pick a runtime and install the SDK and install it.
+Once flatpak has been installed, it is necessary to pick a runtime and install it, along with the matching SDK.

 Installing an SDK
 -----------------